Kartik Purnima (TV series): Plot

 Sumreet calls Kartik to help him choose a ring for engagement.
 Kartik asks Sumreet to call Shanaya to ask if Shanaya is happy about the marriage.
 Shanaya says she is happy thus making Kartik more confused.
 The females of the families go shopping for Shanaya's engagement outfit.
 Soni forgot her wallet and Kartik drops it by.
 He spots Purnima at the shop choosing some outfits for herself.
 The outfit is expensive and Purnima cannot afford it.
-Kartik overhears the shop attendant's comment which was offending and scolds at him.
+Kartik overhears the shop attendant's comment which was offending and scolds him.
 Kartik buys the outfit.
 Purnima is given a lot of outfits to carry and she slips most of them on Soni.
 She is forced to apologise and refer to Soni as "Madam".
 Purnima receives the outfit and mother-daughter duo don't leave a chance to not question Purnima's character.

 Soni hatches a plan against Purnima, calling her to the Mehras to help in the engagement arrangements and then humiliating her.
 While cleaning some rooms, Purnima enters Kartik's room, she realises that it's Kartik's room after seeing a picture of Kartik and Soni.
 Soni tells Purnima to change curtains and Purnima falls onto Kartik as she can't balance herself.
 Soni was about to slap Purnima but Kartik stopped her.
 While going to the Mehra's mansion for engagement, Beena mistakenly drops the ring which Purnima finds while talking with the children she teaches.
 Beena realises that and Kartik volunteers to go fetch it.
 Luckily, Purnima is already there with the ring.
 As Purnima was returning home, she notices fire on Beena's saree and runs to save her.
 While doing this, Soni finds out Purnima is the family's elder daughter.
 At home, Purnima defends Beena when Kuldeep rebukes her for hiding the truth from the Mehras.
 When Soni is in deep thought in her room, a flashback is shown where a woman is teaching her younger version that dark-skinned people are not trustworthy.
 Sometime later, Kartik reaches the Arora's house and bumps into Purnima who was heading to the Mehras.
 The two finally have a decent conversation.
 Kartik pacified the Aroras while Purnima successfully invites Soni for prayer at her house.
 When Kartik was returning home, Shanaya purposefully drops juice on him.
 She tried to take advantage of him but the grandma saved the day.

 On the day of the prayer, Soni cancels all her appointments and tells the family to prepare for the prayer.
 Kartik gets suspicious as he knows his mom would never do that.
 The Mehras are all prepared including Kartik but Kartik gets an emergency call from the hospital.
 The prayer items Soni brought with her are all in black instead of their usual colour.
 Soni breaks the marriage of Sumreet and Shanaya and does not leave before blaming Purnima for everything.
 Kuldeep suffers a heart attack.
 Kartik receives all information of what happened through Sumreet.
 Thankfully, Kartik is at the hospital and looks after Kuldeep.